MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-macos-platform-single-sign-on-extension.md

 ### Passcode policy complexity mismatches

-If the applied MDM configuration specifies a local password policy with a higher degree of complexity than the Microsoft Entra account used to sign-in to the machine, the password synchronization operation between Microsoft Entra ID and the local machine will fail.
+There's a known issue where an applied MDM configuration specifies a local password policy with a higher degree of complexity than the Microsoft Entra account used to sign-in to the machine.
+In this case, the password synchronization operation between Microsoft Entra ID and the local machine fails.

 Ensure during the MDM configuration that the password complexity requirements are identical between the local machine and Microsoft Entra ID.